anthony-gordon/form-validation-problem/README.md

 Hi there Springload!
 I thought I would provide a quick run down of what I have done during this exercise.

-The form is fully functional.
+The form is functional.
 It will only submit if all the conditions are satisfied.
 If a condition is not satisfied when submit is clicked, the class of the parent element will be changed to 'error' and the element's colour will change to red.

 I also spent a bit of time making the form look a bit more visually appealling and user friendly with CSS.
 I figured the less words that were initially visible on screen, the easier it would be for the user to understand.